HsHs-dev/RISCV-ANN/README.md

 * Part A: Mathematical Functions: These include a **dot product**, **matrix multiplication**, an **element-wise rectifier function (ReLU)**, and an **argmax** function for vectors.

-* Part B: Part B: File Operations and Main: This includes functions to read matrices from and write matrices to binary files.
+* Part B: File Operations and Main: This includes functions to read matrices from and write matrices to binary files.
 Then you will combine all individual functions to run a pre-trained MNIST digit classifier.

 ## Project Layout